 This oral history project is our attempt to capture the memories of our first graduates, as told in their own words, nearly 60 years after the awarding of their diplomas.

-UM-Flint’s Office of Alumni Relations and the Genesee Historical Collections Center, a unit of the Frances Willson Thompson Library, collaborated on this project.
+UM-Flint’s Alumni Relations and the Genesee Historical Collections Center, a unit of the Frances Willson Thompson Library, collaborated on this project.

 This project was made possible by a grant from the U-M Bicentennial.

 A branch of the Michigan University at Ann Arbor is to be established in Flint at some future day. - Ann Arbor resident Sarah C. Miles Case, in an 1837 letter to family back east

 The University of Michigan-Flint is pleased to announce the Fall 2020 Dean’s List.
 The Dean’s List honors any full-time undergraduate student who earned a 3.5 grade point average for the semester.
 Congratulations to the 1,379 students who received this outstanding academic achievement.

 Through a new mentorship program, the University of Michigan-Flint is offering new students a way to build relationships and find a sense of belonging at the University.

 The Maize and Blue Distinguished Scholar Award is the highest academic award bestowed upon undergraduates of the University of Michigan-Flint.
 Many of the students selected to receive this honor shared a bit about themselves and their future plans after graduation from UM-Flint.
 Emilee P. Anderson is receiving her bachelor of science in elementary education, and[…] Read More →

 In theory, gift-giving seems like a simple way to spread holiday cheer: You think of the important people in your life, shop for what they would like, and present the perfect item to them, neatly wrapped.
 But as you probably know, things get much more difficult in the real world.
 Between all the lists, shopping,[…] Read More →